'My shin scars remind me of my great summer'

 After Mageean's glorious summer, the return home, which included showing off her medals in the local schools, was memorable.

-And while Ciara is now based in Manchester but whether she is there or at high altitude training in St Moritz or racing in Brussels or wherever, her heart will always remain in Portaferry.
+And while Ciara is now based in Manchester but whether she is there or at high altitude training in St Moritz or racing in Brussels or wherever, Portaferry always remains in her heart.

 The genes on both sides of her family made some kind of full-on sporting endeavour by the young Ciara an inevitability and she did play camogie into her late teens even after emerging as a top junior athlete.